joshrnoll/tailscale-info/README.md

 #### Adding Your Secret to Ansible Vault

 [Ansible vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) makes it really easy to store sensitive variables securely.
-In a nutshell, the file is encrypted, but the vault password when running your playbook allows Ansible to read and use the variables securely.
+In a nutshell, the file is encrypted, but providing the vault password when running your playbook allows Ansible to read and use the variables securely.
 So you can, in theory, securely commit these files to a remote git repo.
 Though, I still recommend adding them to your .gitignore file.

+Creating a vault file is very simple.
+It looks like this:

 ```
 ansible-vault create secrets.yml
 ```

+You can also use ```ansible-vault edit``` and ```ansible-vault view``` at any point to go back and edit/view your vault file.

 The contents of the file should look like this:

 ```YAML